Pets & Parasites

 Kittens and puppies are commonly infected with parasites and should be tested as part of their early life care, which includes examinations and vaccinations.
 Typically, your veterinarian will ask you to provide a stool sample for testing.
 Sometimes, more than one test will be required to ensure that the parasites have been eliminated.

 For kittens and puppies, or any pet you suspect may be infected, collect a fresh fecal sample within 12 hours prior to an examination.
-You may also want to collect any eggs you may see on your pet’s hair.
 Keep the sample cool or refrigerated.
 Your veterinarian will examine the sample to identify the parasite.
 Different parasites will require different treatments, so proper identification is key.

 Prevention